 Newton argued that light is composed of particles or corpuscles, which were refracted by accelerating into a denser medium.
-He verged on soundlike waves to explain the repeated pattern of reflection and transmission by thin films (Opticks Bk.
-II, Props.
+He verged on soundlike waves to explain the repeated pattern of reflection and transmission by thin films (Opticks Bk.II, Props.
 12), but still retained his theory of 'fits' that disposed corpuscles to be reflected or transmitted (Props.13).
 However, later physicists favoured a purely wavelike explanation of light to account for the interference patterns and the general phenomenon of diffraction.
 Today's quantum mechanics, photons, and the idea of wave-particle duality bear only a minor resemblance to Newton's understanding of light.

 In his Hypothesis of Light of 1675, Newton posited the existence of the ether to transmit forces between particles.
-The contact with the Cambridge Platonist philosopher Henry More revived his interest in alchemy.^[65] He replaced the ether with occult forces based on Hermetic ideas of attraction and repulsion between particles.
-John Maynard Keynes, who acquired many of Newton's writings on alchemy, stated that "Newton was not the first of the age of reason: He was the last of the magicians."^[66] Newton's contributions to science cannot be isolated from his interest in alchemy.^[65]

-Facsimile of a 1682 letter from Newton to William Briggs, commenting on Briggs' A New Theory of Vision and science, and had he not relied on the occult idea of action at a distance, across a vacuum, he might not have developed his theory of gravity.
+The contact with the Cambridge Platonist philosopher Henry More revived his interest in alchemy.
+He replaced the ether with occult forces based on Hermetic ideas of attraction and repulsion between particles.
+John Maynard Keynes, who acquired many of Newton's writings on alchemy, stated that "Newton was not the first of the age of reason: He was the last of the magicians."
+Newton's interest in alchemy cannot be isolated from his contributions to science.
+This was at a time when there was no clear distinction between alchemy and science.
+Had he not relied on the occult idea of action at a distance, across a vacuum, he might not have developed his theory of gravity.

 In 1704, Newton published Opticks, in which he expounded his corpuscular theory of light.
-He considered light to be made up of extremely subtle corpuscles, that ordinary matter was made of grosser corpuscles and speculated that through a kind of alchemical transmutation "Are not gross Bodies and Light convertible into one another, ... and may not Bodies receive much of their Activity from the Particles of Light which enter their Composition?"^[67] Newton also constructed a primitive form of a frictional electrostatic generator, using a glass globe.^[68]
+He considered light to be made up of extremely subtle corpuscles, that ordinary matter was made of grosser corpuscles and speculated that through a kind of alchemical transmutation "Are not gross Bodies and Light convertible into one another, ... and may not Bodies receive much of their Activity from the Particles of Light which enter their Composition?"
+[60] Newton also constructed a primitive form of a frictional electrostatic generator, using a glass globe.
+[61]

-In his book Opticks, Newton was the first to show a diagram using a prism as a beam expander, and also the use of multiple-prism arrays.^[69] Some 278 years after Newton's discussion, multiple-prism beam expanders became central to the development of narrow-linewidth tunable lasers.
-Also, the use of these prismatic beam expanders led to the multiple-prism dispersion theory.^[69]
+In his book Opticks, Newton was the first to show a diagram using a prism as a beam expander, and also the use of multiple-prism arrays.
+Some 278 years after Newton's discussion, multiple-prism beam expanders became central to the development of narrow-linewidth tunable lasers.
+Also, the use of these prismatic beam expanders led to the multiple-prism dispersion theory.
+[62]